yjchoe/ComparingForecasters/README.md

 Confidence sequences can be continuously monitored without having to worry about "sampling to a foregone conclusion," which happens when using a standard, fixed-time confidence interval and repeatedly peeking at the data.
 E-processes also allow peeking at the data before deciding when to stop the experiment ("anytime-valid").
-See [here](https://arxiv.org/abs/2210.01948) for an overview of these methods.
+See [here](https://arxiv.org/abs/2210.01948) for an overview of these methods, or [here](https://github.com/gostevehoward/confseq) for a standalone implementation of confidence sequences.

 In the plot below, we plot the 95% (empirical-Bernstein) CS and its corresponding e-processes (one for each forecaster) for comparing the probability forecasts of [_FiveThirtyEight_](https://github.com/fivethirtyeight/data/tree/master/mlb-elo/) and [Vegas odds](https://sports-statistics.com/sports-data/mlb-historical-odds-scores-datasets/)